Martian-ii quadcopter build … by David HK March 2017

 FPV cam: Foxeer HS1177 from Banggood:

-Vtx: Eachine TS5828L 600mW 40CH vtx, I got it from banggood a few weeks ago in their flash sales,
+Vtx: Eachine TS5828L 600mW 40CH vtx, I got it from banggood a few weeks

 as I fly solo all the time, so 600mW is not an issue for me.
 It is stronger than the 200mw I used before, so I bought a 2nd one as a spare while the flash sales still there, but the LED version sold out already, so my 2nd one is the TS5852S, with the tiny little switches.